 Mechanical alloying is an important technique used extensively in the development nanostructured metals (discussed here), but it is comparatively rare in catalyst production.
 We see this as an area of great potential since this process is capable of quickly producing unique, nonequilibrium alloys that are difficult or impossible to produce otherwise.

-Our early efforts have examined soluble and insoluble alloys (Ni-Cu and Fe-Cu, respectively) and have revealed the ability to create comparable catalytic activity with as much as a 99% reduction in processing time and a 97% reduction in catalyst material cost.
+This is a new area of research for our group, but initial efforts have examined soluble and insoluble alloys (Ni-Cu and Fe-Cu, respectively) and have revealed the ability to create comparable catalytic activity with as much as a 99% reduction in processing time and a 97% reduction in catalyst material cost.
 These preparation methods are critical to developing cost-effective solutions for advanced materials and processes.

 Related publications are listed below (for full list, see Publications).

 - Laura Guevara, Crystal Wanner, Roger Welsh, Mark Atwater.
 Using Mechanical Alloying to Create Bimetallic Catalysts for Vapor-Phase Carbon Nanofiber Synthesis.
 Fibers; 3 (4), pp. 394-410 (2015)